College of Health Professions

 a.
 Six years of University level teaching, or eight years total teaching and/or related experience.

 b.
-Five years at the rank of assistant professor (with four years at the rank of assistant professor at ASU).
+Five years at the rank of assistant professor (with four years at the rank of assistant professor at Armstrong State University).

 c.
 Doctoral degree in the academic area of specialization or a related field, including education.